kryptx/palmetto/README.md

 ### Palmetto ID

-A URL (secure, and preferably omitting `https://`) that can be used to retrieve information about a person, if authorized by that person.
+A combination of a palmetto domain (a domain which has a palmetto SRV record) and a path, which can be used to retrieve information about a person if authorized by that person.

-Omitting the protocol is preferred because the URL will be disassembled, and not requested directly.
+The protocol is omitted because:
+* A Palmetto ID should be able to be as short and convenient as an e-mail address
+* The apparent URL is not requested directly by the resource server; the protocol would have to be removed anyway.

 ### Identity Value (IV)